mstratman/masfx.io/pages/how_to_solder/soldering/quick_overview.md

 5) And finally **hold the leads** and use your cutters to **snip the excess free**.
 Cut the lead, not the solder.
 If you don't hold them while cutting they will fly and create a dangerous safety hazard, particularly for your eyes.

-Keep these clippings for additional solder practice!
+Keep these clippings for additional soldering practice!

 <a data-fancybox href="/img/practice/soldering-steps-overview.png">
   <img class="img-fluid" src="/img/practice/soldering-steps-overview.png" />